hostari/hash_generator/README.md

 # hash_generator

-The hash_generator walbuilds a path for each file within a directory and generates its SHA256.
+The hash_generator builds a path for each file within a directory and generates the file's SHA256.
 This can be used to detect if the file contents have been updated.

 ## Installation